Drevynn/Drumz.xyz/replit.md

-# Drumz.xyz - AI Drum Beat Generator
+# Drumz.xyz - Voice-Powered AI Drum Generator

 ## Overview
-Drumz.xyz is a web application that generates custom AI-powered drum tracks for musicians.
-Users can select from 9+ genres (rock, punk, jazz, blast beats, reggae, funk, hip hop, latin, trap), set their desired BPM (60-220), and add style prompts to create unique drum patterns.
+Drumz.xyz is a voice-activated web application that generates custom AI-powered drum tracks for musicians.
+Like Suno, but for drums only - users speak or type natural language descriptions of the drums they need, and the AI generates custom drum patterns in seconds.

 ## Project Architecture

 ### Frontend (React + TypeScript)
 - **Framework**: React with Vite
 - **Routing**: Wouter
-- **Styling**: Tailwind CSS with Shadcn UI components
+- **Styling**: Tailwind CSS with Shadcn UI components (rich purple theme)
 - **State Management**: TanStack Query for server state
+- **Voice Input**: Web Speech API for speech-to-text
 - **Theme**: Dark mode by default, with light/dark toggle

 ### Backend (Express + TypeScript)